Execution Architecture¶

 flowchart LR

-Parent["parent process owner"]
+Parent["parent process host executor"]

 Status["STATUS_VFORK_WAIT<br/>STATUS_EXECVE_SPAWN<br/>STATUS_CLONE_SPAWN"]

-KernelWorker["kernel worker lifecycle state"]
+KernelWorker["kernel worker host effect"]

 Child["child process owner"]